Sharvil2704/scalableproject/project.md

 **9. Appendix**

-* This portion mainly explains the code and different parts of it this mainly contains the explanations the code can be found on the github linked below:
+* This portion mainly explains the code and different parts of it this mainly contains the explanations the code can be found on the github linked in the title:

      1. Query.py: